grame-cncm/faustcourse/session4/content.md

 decimal values for our delay length.

-`de.fdelay4` implements a fractional delay using 4th order allpass interpolation.
-It is ideal for what we're trying to achieve here. fractional delay is a pretty hairy topic but if you're interested to learn more about the theory behind it, you can check the related section in Julius Smith' online book:
+`de.fdelay4` implements a fractional delay using 4th order Lagrange interpolation.
+It is ideal for what we're trying to achieve here.
+Fractional delay is a pretty hairy topic but if you're interested to learn more about the theory behind it, you can check the related section in Julius Smith' online book:
 <https://ccrma.stanford.edu/~jos/pasp/Fractional_Delay_Filtering_Linear.html>.